patcon/polislike-opinion-map-painting/README.md

 - [ ] add report option to sort by column
 - [ ] investigate navigating from sqlite to duckdb for in-browser database
 - [ ] better compression of data for shorter share urls
+- Sliders to reveal proportion of participants
+  - [ ] uniformly with participant ID (first vote order)
+  - [ ] uniformly with time (first vote time order)

 ## Usage